 Does B complex have B17?

-There are eight B vitamins that make up vitamin B complex:
+There are eight B vitamins that makeup vitamin B complex:

 These necessary vitamins all support overall bodily function.
 However, B17 is not present in the B complex.